python/cpython/Doc/library/sqlite3.rst

 of :func:`connect`.

-It is recommended to set *autocommit* to ``False``, implying :pep:`249`-compliant transaction control.
+It is recommended to set *autocommit* to ``False``, which implies :pep:`249`-compliant transaction control.
 This means:

-* :mod:`!sqlite3` ensures that a transaction is always open, so :meth:`~Connection.commit` and :meth:`~Connection.rollback`
+* :mod:`!sqlite3` ensures that a transaction is always open, so :meth:`Connection.commit` and :meth:`Connection.rollback`
-  will implicitly open a new transaction immediately after closing the pending transaction.
+  will implicitly open a new transaction immediately after closing the pending one.
   :mod:`!sqlite3` uses ``BEGIN DEFERRED`` statements when opening transactions.
 * Transactions should be committed explicitly using :meth:`!commit`.
 * Transactions should be rolled back explicitly using :meth:`!rollback`.